FoundryApp/foundry-cli/README.md

 ## How Foundry works
-Foundry makes the development of Firebase Functions faster and with an access to a [copy of your production data](#field-firestore).
-It's a command-line tool that connects you to your own cloud environment for development of Firebase Functions.
+Foundry makes the development of Firebase Functions faster and with access to a [copy of your production data](#field-firestore).
+It's a command-line tool that connects you to your own cloud environment for the development of Firebase Functions.
 This environment is as much as possible identical to the actual environment where you Firebase Functions run after the deployment.
 Your environment is pre-configured and your functions work out-of-the-box.<br/>
 Once connected to your development environment, Foundry starts watching your code for changes.
 Every change notifies the CLI and your code is uploaded to your cloud environment.
 Foundry then triggers all of your Firebase Functions based on the [rules](#field-functions) specified in your `foundry.yaml` [config file](#config-file-foundryyaml). <br/>
-Both `stdout` and `stderr` of your functions is sent back to your terminal after each of such runs.
-The whole upload loop with the transmition of data back to you usually takes about 1-2 seconds.
-This loop creates a REPL-like tool for your functions and makes it really easy to be sure that your functions' code behave correctly with the production data.<br/>
+Both `stdout` and `stderr` of your functions are sent back to your terminal after each of such runs.
+The whole upload loop with the transmission of data back to you usually takes about 1-2 seconds.
+This loop creates a REPL-like tool for your functions and makes it easy to be sure that your functions' code behaves correctly with the production data.<br/>

 The [config](#config-file-foundryyaml) `foundry.yaml` file is a critical part of Foundry.
 It describes 3 main things:
 1. [What Firebase Functions should Foundry register and **how** it should trigger them in each run](#field-functions)